fintech-lex/innovest/README.md

 # Portfolio of the Future
 ## **InnoVest**

-*Innovative FinTech strategies built to own and power your Future...*
+*"Innovative FinTech strategies built to own and power your Future..."*
 ##
 MISSION STATEMENT: